SpannerProtocol/web-docs/docs/growthbox_rule.md

 - Periodic Drop: drop X tokens to the committer every Y blocks throughout the whole lock period upon Growth Box activation.

 As you can see, a Growth Box only **gives tokens** in the long run.
 Again, it is designed to benefit both **the projects and the committer**.
 Anyone can create a Growth Box if they want to participate in catalyzing community growth.

+### Milestone Drop
+A Milestone Drop is a scheduled token airdrop for hitting a milestone, which can be flexibly defined.
+In our first launch, a Milestone Drop is activatd by metrics of Growth Box and DPO and its token reward package will be fairly distributed to the target audiences.
+It is like how Uniswap/1inch airdrop tokens for their early backers.

+For example,
+- drop 10000 BOLT tokens to all Growth Box committers when totally 5 Growth Boxes were activated.
+- drop 10000 BOLT tokens to all DPO managers when  totally 15 Growth Boxes were activated.

+Anyone who want to incentivize community growth can schedule a Milestone Drop.